FlorianRaichle/hugo-profile/README.md

 - If you clone the repo locally, you can veiw the local change with `hugo  --gc --minify --themesDir . serve` from within the website dir.

 ## Deployment
+If you don't change the template, hugo is all you need to build the site.
 Run `hugo`.
 It will generate a folder called public.
 You can use the files inside public folder for deployment.
-You should delete the public folder for each time when you are using `hugo` commend.
+You should delete the public folder for each time you are using `hugo` command.

+## Development
+If you would like to make changes to the templates, you have to install tailwind.js first. package.json includes a build script that automatically runs tailwind after changes to generate the css files.
+Use it by running `npm run start`

+### Credit

+Originally based on [hugo profile](https://github.com/gurusabarish/hugo-profile) gurusabarish by but now heavily modified.

 ## Issues